-Appendix H Site Selection and Neighborhood Standards Review CHA has analyzed all currently known replacement sites for those RAD conversions that involve transfer of assistance.
-All proposed sites meet the current MTW Site and Neighborhood Standards as defined in CHA's MTW Agreement.
-Relocation Plans Charlotte Housing Authority anticipates relocation at only one community, Tall Oaks, which is currently under redevelopment.
+INLIVIAN anticipates relocation at only one community, Tall Oaks, which is currently under redevelopment.
 However, should future renovation or redevelopment plans require relocation, Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 will be followed as applicable.
 Households will need to meet eligibility requirements at the time of admission.

 Significant Amendment Definition

-As part of the Rental Assistance Demonstration (RAD), the Housing Authority of the City of Charlotte is redefining the definition of a substantial deviation from the MTW Plan to exclude the following RAD-specific items:
+As part of the Rental Assistance Demonstration (RAD), INLIVIAN is redefining the definition of a substantial deviation from the MTW Plan to exclude the following RAD-specific items:

 - a.
 Changes to the Capital Fund Budget produced as a result of each approved RAD Conversion, regardless of whether the proposed conversion will include use of additional Capital Funds; - b.
-Changes to the construction and rehabilitation plan for each approved RAD conversion; - Decisions or changes related to the financing structures for each approved RAD conversion including decisions to allocate PHA financial resources as a source of funds to support the RAD conversion initiatives; and - d.
+Changes to the construction and rehabilitation plan for each approved RAD conversion; - c.
+Decisions or changes related to the financing structures for each approved RAD conversion including decisions to allocate PHA financial resources as a source of funds to support the RAD conversion initiatives; and - d.
 Decisions to apply MTW programmatic flexibility to post-conversion RAD developments.